abusuraihsakhri/CertiForge/README.md

 {{VERIFY_URL}}
 {{VERIFY_SIG}}

-Additional spreadsheet columns automatically become usable template variables.
+Custom spreadsheet fields

+CertiForge is not limited to predefined variables.

-A column named:
+A spreadsheet column such as:

-Registration ID
+Presentation Title

-becomes:
+automatically becomes:

-{{REGISTRATION_ID}}

-This allows custom certificate datasets without modifying CertiForge itself.
+{{PRESENTATION_TITLE}}

+So a spreadsheet containing:

+Department
+Country
+Abstract Title
+Award Category
+Registration Number

+can expose:

+{{DEPARTMENT}}
+{{COUNTRY}}
+{{ABSTRACT_TITLE}}
+{{AWARD_CATEGORY}}
+{{REGISTRATION_NUMBER}}

+without changing the application code.

 ---

-Event-Wide Information
+🏛️ Event-Wide Fields

-Information shared by every participant can be entered once instead of repeated throughout the spreadsheet.
+Information common to all participants can be entered once.

-Examples include:
+Examples:

 - Event name
+- Organization
 - Date
 - Venue
-- Organization
 - Institution
-- Conference details
+- Conference year

-Participant-specific spreadsheet information is then merged with these event-level values during generation.
+These values are combined with participant-specific spreadsheet data when certificates are generated.

 ---

-Certificate Identity
+🆔 Certificate Identity

-CertiForge can assign structured certificate identifiers automatically.
+CertiForge generates structured certificate identifiers such as:

-For example:

 WMS-2026-0001
 WMS-2026-0002
 WMS-2026-0003

-The numbering system supports configurable:

-- Prefix
-- Year
+You can configure:

+Setting| Example
+Prefix| "WMS"
+Year| "2026"
-- Starting number
+Starting number| "1"
-- Number of digits
-- Separator
+Digits| "4"
+Separator| "-"

-CertiForge can also derive a certificate prefix from the event name.
+CertiForge can also derive a prefix automatically from the event name.

-This gives each generated certificate a stable identifier that can be used for verification and record keeping.

 ---

-QR Certificate Verification
+📱 QR Verification

-CertiForge includes an integrated certificate verification workflow.

-A QR code can be placed directly on the certificate using:
+QR verification can be added directly to certificate designs.

+Use:

 {{VERIFY_URL}}

-Each generated certificate can contain:
+as the QR content.

+A generated verification URL can contain information such as:

-- Certificate ID
+Certificate ID
-- Recipient name
+Recipient
-- Event
+Event
-- Role
+Role
-- Issue date
+Date
-- Issuing organization
+Issuing Organization
-- Verification digest
+Verification Digest

 Scanning the QR code opens the CertiForge verification portal.

 ---

-Verification Portal
+🔍 Verification Portal

-CertiForge includes a dedicated:
+CertiForge includes a dedicated credential verification interface.

-verify.html

-verification portal.

-Certificates can be checked through:
+Verification methods

-QR verification
+📱 Scan QR code

-A QR code embedded in the certificate opens its verification record directly.
+Open the verification record directly from the certificate.

-Certificate ID lookup

-Users can search for a certificate using its unique certificate ID.

-Example:
+🆔 Search certificate ID

+Search for an identifier such as:

 ICML-2026-0042

-Verification registry

-After certificate generation, CertiForge can export a:
+📂 Load a verification registry

+The portal can load a locally exported:

 verification-registry.json

-containing the generated certificate records.

-The verification portal can load this registry and search it locally.

-A registry can also be published alongside the verification portal when public certificate lookup is desired.
+and verify certificates by ID.

 ---

+📜 Verification Registry

+Bulk generation can produce a machine-readable registry alongside the PDFs.

+Conference Certificates
+│
+├── certificates.zip
+│   ├── WMS-2026-0001_Jane_Doe.pdf
+│   ├── WMS-2026-0002_John_Smith.pdf
+│   └── WMS-2026-0003_Alex_Kumar.pdf
+│
+└── WMS-verification-registry.json

+The registry stores certificate records required by the verification workflow.

+---

-Integrity Verification
+🔐 Certificate Integrity

 CertiForge generates a SHA-256-derived verification digest from certificate information including: